Gift-Alago/customer_ticket_analysis/README.md

 ---

 ### 2. 📣 Channels with Most High-Priority Tickets
-To identify which support channels receive the highest number of critical tickets, I analyzed customer support data by counting ticket entries and categorizing them by ticket channel.
+To identify which support channels receive the highest number of critical tickets, I queried customer support data by counting ticket entries and categorizing them by ticket channel.
 This query retrieves the support channels(email, phone, chat and social)that handle most of high-priority (critical) tickets.
-Additionally, by filtering tickets by ticket-type, I can determine the top 10 most frequent urgent issues that require escalation.
+Additionally, by filtering tickets by ticket-type:
+I can determine the top 10 most frequent urgent issues that require escalation.

 ```sql
 with critical_tickets as(